-During the second semester, we will study the Engineering Design Process.
+A: Engineering Design 2 Concentrator In this course we will study the Engineering Design Process.
 The engineering content will focus on general design principles and analysis tools applicable to a wide variety of emerging and breakthrough solutions.
-The program will work through hands-on design experiences using real world problems and student design competitions in the form of independent student-centered studies, 3D print designs and/or culminating wood project design.
-This course fits into the career pathways for engineering and technology.
+The program will work through hands-on design experiences using real world problems and student design competitions in the form of independent student-centered studies, 3D print designs and/or culminating wood or other material project design.